The $CROW token

 How the launch bundle splits SOL

-When the auto-launch countdown ends and funding rules pass, Crowrise runs go-live from the project funding wallet—a coordinated pump.fun-style launch (create + dev buy on the new curve, then the $CROW leg).
+When the auto-launch countdown ends and funding rules pass, Crowrise runs go-live from the project funding wallet—a coordinated pump.fun-style launch (create + dev buy on the new curve, then the $CROW leg when enabled).
 The deployable SOL is divided between the new project’s curve and $CROW.
+Streamflow listings still use this launch bundle; afterward, project tokens vest via Streamflow instead of Crowrise’s disperser wallet.

 1. Funding wallet balance